railsuser2014/openobject-doc-book-en/source/contribute/developping_modules.rst

 the project, this is the way to do:

   #. open a branch in launchpad
-  #. report and suggest your work via your new branch to our bug tracker system
+  #. report and suggest your work via your new branch to our :ref:`bug tracker
-     (see below on bug tracker, there are two way : bugs report for bug and blueprint for idea / functionnality)
+     <bug-tracker-link>` system (there are two way : bugs report for bug and
+     blueprint for idea / functionnality)
   #. wait for approval by our quality team

-Or the quality team approved your work and merge it into the official branch (like explained below on bug tracker), or they refused it and ask you to improve your work before merging it in our official branch.
+Or the quality team approved your work and merge it into the official branch (like explained in the :ref:`bug tracker <bug-tracker-link>` section), or they refused it and ask you to improve your work before merging it in our official branch.

 Installing Bazaar
 """""""""""""""""